Fall 2015 Enrollment

 Center for Leadership & Public Service

 Fisher College is home to what is known as the Center for Leadership and Public Service (CLPS).
-The Center was created to combine the capabilities and resources of Fisher College with the highest caliber public safety specialists and researchers providing unparalleled planning and program implementation services, along with training and related programs for public sector employees and practitioners.
-The Center is an initiative that brings together faculty, staff, students, practitioners and external partners to positively impact public service.
+The Center was created to combine the capabilities and resources of Fisher College with the highest caliber public safety specialists and researchers.
+Through these relationships, the college is able to provide unparalleled planning and program implementation services, along with training and related programs for public sector employees and practitioners.
+The Center is an initiative that brings together faculty, staff, students, practitioners, and external partners to positively impact public service.
 The Center for Leadership in Public Service is housed under the Office of the President.

 Lessons Learned: A Six Part Series

 Fisher College speaker series is aptly named, “Lessons Learned: A Six Part Series.”
 Fisher College hosts six nationally known speakers from different fields throughout the year at its Boston campus.

 Fisher believes that its vibrant communities are brought closer together by its social media sites.
 Students will always know the latest information about what is going on on campus through Facebook, Twitter, and Instagram to name a few.
 LinkedIn is also a wonderful resource where Fisher can connect its current community members to its alumni network!

 2,669 Total Applicants